matthijscox/Blog/pages/2022-06-21-catharsis.md

 [Internal Family Systems (IFS)](https://en.wikipedia.org/wiki/Internal_Family_Systems_Model) suddenly seems a lot more realistic.

 After my holiday period I went back to work.
-The team I am work with is doing great in my absence.
+The team I work with is doing great in my absence.
 Another good aspect of the holiday is that I can now let them go better, let them self-manage.

 ## Current status